The only way to minimize the annoyance of car repair is to choose a high-quality

 Ratings Tables show counts of complaints we gathered from local Better

-Business Bureaus (BBB) for a recent three-year period.
-Where we were able
+Business Bureaus (BBB) for a recent three-year period and complaint rates

-(as opposed to complaints about body work, new or used car sales, etc.).
+to complaints about bodywork, new or used car sales, etc.).
+But for the

 The BBB does categorize complaints it receives into broad categories; for